DOI-USGS/sfrmaker/README.md

 ####postproc

 * #####Instructions for Windows users
- The postproc module depends on a collection of packages (**fiona, shapely, gdal, rasterio, rasterstats**, and **GIS_utils**) that provide python bindings to open source GIS libraries. **The best bet for Windows users** is to install the required packages from the Unofficial Windows Binaries for Python Extention Packages site:
+ The postproc module depends on a collection of packages (**fiona, shapely, gdal, pyproj, rasterio, rasterstats**, and **GIS_utils**) that provide python bindings to open source GIS libraries. **The best bet for Windows users** is to install the required packages from the Unofficial Windows Binaries for Python Extention Packages site:
  <http://www.lfd.uci.edu/~gohlke/pythonlibs/>
  The binaries on this site generally include the underlying libraries.
 The general approach is to